 martial arts.
 Like other

 martial art categories, this specialization is highly influenced by external factors.
 Not only does it have exact requirements, but it is also influenced by trends.
-There is a semi-pro kata circuit.
-Also, film stars have made their entire careers based on demonstration
+Film stars have made their entire careers based on demonstration

 martial arts.
-Although elitists, who believe that theirs is the only "true" way, will sniff in disdain at the idea of demonstration not being "real martial arts", all it takes is one viewing of Jackie Chan's "My Stunts" to realize how extremely complex and demanding this category is.
+Although elitists will sniff in disdain at the idea of the profession, all it takes is one viewing of Jackie Chan's "My Stunts" to realize how extremely complex and demanding this category is.

 As you can see, each category has a totally different goal.
 Along with different goals come radically different attitudes, training procedures, rules of engagement and standards of conduct.
 These differences have a profound effect on what you learn.
 They also have a profound effect on whether or not you stay at a school.
 Many people come to a school wanting to learn a particular category.
 They leave feeling frustrated and betrayed because they were taught another.